 - It does not need to use iTunes and the unlock process is simple and straightforward.

-- It works for all iPads and iPhones and all versions of iOS.
+- It works for all iPads and iPhones and all versions of iPadOS and iOS.

 - You do not need to have the iPad’s passcode to use it.